 In this career summary, you will find out what the job of a Radio Mechanic is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Radio Mechanics test or repair mobile or stationary radio transmitting and receiving equipment and two-way radio communications systems used in ship-to-shore communications and found in service and emergency vehicles.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Radio Mechanics job description, Radio Mechanics salary, Radio Mechanics information, what is the job of a Radio Mechanic like, pros and cons about Radio Mechanics, colleges and universities for Radio Mechanics, is Radio Mechanics the right career for me, Medium careers to get into, careers in Trades and Services
+Radio Mechanics job description, Radio Mechanics salary, Radio Mechanics information, what is the job of a Radio Mechanic like, pros and cons about Radio Mechanics, colleges and universities for Radio Mechanics, is Radio Mechanics the right career for me, careers in Trades and Services

 Broadcasting Equipment Mechanic, Electronic Equipment Repairer, Electronics Technician, Field Radio Technician, Field Service Technician, Field Technician, Land Mobile Radio Technician, Microwave Radio Technician, Radio Adjuster, Radio Electrician